SpineEventEngine/mc-java/TESTING.md

 ## About `*-tests` modules

-This is a test-only module with the tests for the production code of `mc-java-signal`.
+A modules with the `-tests` suffix in their names is a test-only module for the module which has the name before the suffix.
+For example, `mc-java-signal-tests` is the test module for `mc-java-signal`

-We need to have a separate test-only module because of the following reasons.
+We need to have separate test-only modules because of the following reasons.

  * We want to run code generation tests using the vanilla Protobuf code placed into resources by [ProtoTap][prototap] using [`PipelineSetup`][pipeline-setup] API.